martinjrrr/Linux.dots/README.md

 # Utilities you'll need

-All of these are to be installed using the yay package manager
+All of these are to be installed using the yay package manager or the guide on installing AUR packages above

 `mesa-git` FOSS GPU Drivers